aws-solutions/security-insights-on-aws/README.md

+⚠️🚨⚠️ Security Insights on AWS is no longer available.
+We encourage customers to explore using Amazon Security Lake to centralize, normalize, and analyze their security data across AWS, on-premises, and third-party sources. ⚠️🚨⚠️

 *[🚀 Solution Landing Page](https://aws.amazon.com/solutions/implementations/security-insights-on-aws/)** | **[🚧 Feature request](https://github.com/aws-solutions/security-insights-on-aws/issues/new?assignees=&labels=feature-request%2C+enhancement&template=feature_request.md&title=)** | **[🐛 Bug Report](https://github.com/aws-solutions/security-insights-on-aws/issues/new?assignees=&labels=bug%2C+triage&template=bug_report.md&title=)**

 Note: If you want to use the solution without building from the source, navigate to the Security Insights on AWS solution [landing page](https://aws.amazon.com/solutions/implementations/security-insights-on-aws/) to download the AWS CloudFormation template..